wsteenbeek/sppt-archive/README.md

 sppt is an [R](https://www.r-project.org) package that implements several Spatial Point Pattern Tests.

-This repository is an archive of earlier `sppt` builds.
+This repository is an archive of `sppt` builds.
 The most recent version of `sppt` is always found on <https://github.com/wsteenbeek/sppt>.

 License
 -------